gato365/emansisgoingabovetheodds/README.md

 ##---------------
-## Save 1st file and committing it to GitHub
+## Step :  Save 1st file and committing it to GitHub
 ##---------------

 Create a R markdown file and delete content